 A person can control his or her sugar levels by regular exercise and walk or regular aerobic exercises at least 30 to 45 minutes per day.MEDICAL NUTRITIONAL THERAPY THAT IS TO MAINTAIN CALORIES INTAKE AS PER BMI .TAKE HELP OF DIABETIC EDUCATOR.
 VISIT YOU DOCTOR AND FOLLOW ALL WHAT DOCTOR SUGGESTED.IN TIME ALL ROUTINE INVESTIGATIONS SHOULD BE DONE.you should not treat it as disease but start of a healthy life.Uncontrolled sugar levels for long time leads to lower limb weakness which is neuropathy and which is followed by foot ulcers and other complications.online prescription is not allowed without seeing pt.so contact doctor nearby for any change or dose adjustment or visit my clinic at gurgaon sector 52 RdCity snergy multi speciality clinic near SRS MARKET

-Moxlife-BD Paediatric Dry Syrup is a combination of two medicines: Amoxycillin and Clavulanic acid.
-It is used to treat bacterial infections like, tonsillitis, sinusitis, otitis media, respiratory tract infections, urinary tract infections, boils, abscesses, cellulitis, wound infection, bone infection, and oral cavity infections.
+Moxlife-BD Paediatric Dry Syrup is a combination of two medicines (amoxycillin and clavulanic acid) used to treat bacterial infections, such as tonsillitis, sinusitis, otitis media, respiratory tract infections, urinary tract infections, boils, abscesses, cellulitis, wound infection, bone infection, and oral cavity infections.
 The medicine works by killing the harmful bacteria that cause infections.

 Is it safe to use Moxlife-BD Paediatric Dry Syrup?

 Moxlife-BD Paediatric Dry Syrup is safe to use when taken as advised by the doctor.
-However, in some patients, it may cause common side effects like diarrhea, nausea, vomiting, rash, allergic reaction and other uncommon or rare side effects.
-If you experience any persistent problem during the course of your treatment, inform your doctor as soon as possible.
+However, in some patients, it may cause common side effects like diarrhea, nausea, vomiting, rash, allergic reaction, and other uncommon or rare side effects.
+If you experience any persistent problem during your treatment, inform your doctor as soon as possible.

 Are there any specific cautions associated with the use of Moxlife-BD Paediatric Dry Syrup?

-The use of Moxlife-BD Paediatric Dry Syrup is considered to be harmful for patients with known allergy to penicillins or any other ingredient of the medicine.
+The use of Moxlife-BD Paediatric Dry Syrup is considered harmful for patients with known allergy to penicillins or any other ingredient of the medicine.
 It should not be used in patients with a history of liver disease.
-Therefore, inform your doctor if you are allergic to any medicines.

 Can the use of Moxlife-BD Paediatric Dry Syrup cause contraceptive failure?